London (England) - Earthquake, 1750

 A supplement to the Barbarian cruelty; or, an authentic narrative of the sufferings of the British captives, belonging to the Inspector Privateer, During Their Slavery under Muley Abdallah, Emperor of Fez and Morocco, from January 1745-6, to their happy Deliverance, which was compleated the 8th of December 1750, by his Excellency William Latton, Esq; Containing An additional Account of several very surprising and unaccountable Transactions which occurred to the four young Men, viz.
 Edward Fitzgerald, George Beale, Emanuel Rochester, and Thomas Stanton; Part of the above-mentioned Captives, who were stopped by the Emperor, in order to be made a Present of to his Majesty King George the II. without the Payment of Head-Money, from the Time they were separated from their Companions, for the Purpose aforesaid, to the Time of their happy Releasement from Slavery on the 11th of April, 1751

-Date: 1751- E-books
+Date: 1751- E-journals

 - Online

-A supplement to the Bishop of London's letter to the clergy and people of London and Westminster , On Occasion of the late earthquakes.
+A Supplement to the Bishop of London's letter to the clergy and people of London and Westminster, on occasion of the late earthquakes

 Date: MDCCL.
 [1750]- E-books